Neurobiological effects of physical exercise: Effects in children

 Another study found that sixth-graders who participated in vigorous physical activity at least three times a week had the highest scores compared to those who participated in moderate or no physical activity at all.
-The kids who participated in vigorous physical activity scored three points higher, on average, on their academic test, which consisted of math, science, English, and world studies.
+Children who participated in vigorous physical activity scored three points higher, on average, on their academic test, which consisted of math, science, English, and world studies.

-Animal studies have also shown that exercise can impact brain development early on in life.
-Mice that had access to running wheels and other such exercise equipment had better neuronal growth in the neural systems involved in learning and memory.
-Neuroimaging of the human brain has yielded similar results, where exercise leads to changes in brain structure and function.
-Some investigations have linked low levels of aerobic fitness in children with impaired executive function in older adults, but there is mounting evidence it may also be associated with a lack of selective attention, response inhibition, and interference control.
+Neuroimaging studies indicate that exercise may influence changes in brain structure and function.
+Some investigations have linked low levels of aerobic fitness in children with impaired executive function when older as adults, but lack of selective attention, response inhibition, and interference control may also explain this outcome.